Sebastianhju/Runeterra-5e/2.0/Legendary.md

 **Spectral Spears**: Whenever you throw the *Black Spear* it teleports back to your hand when it hits a target or the attack misses.
 When the attack hits a sprectral spear lingers in the black spears place.

 **Rend**: As a bonus action, you can spend two charges to pull out all spectral spears from all creatures within 60 feet of you.
 A target then takes 2d6 force damage for each spear in them.
+If you kill a creature with rend you recharge all charges on this item.

 _You have +3 to hit and damage rolls with this magical weapon_